Graphic design for beginners

 Are there any other costs?
 Is there anything I need to bring?

-A4 or A5 sketchbook, a set of fine liner black pens, A4 plastic sleeves for your final design work and a memory stick (USB) to save any scanned (digital) files.
+We advise you to bring an A4 or A5 sketchbook and A4 or A3 plastic sleeves for your final design work.
+You may wish to bring a memory stick (USB) to save any scanned or digital files.

 When I've finished, what course can I do next?